anastasiamkh/mlops-engineer-knowledge-base/README.md

 * Software Engineering
 * Cloud Computing

-NOtes can be view as markdown.
+Notes can be viewed as markdown.
 However, for better epexperience it's better to opne the repo as a vault and obsidian to take full advantage of the linked connections between notes and the tags.